Extracting a Knowledge Base of COVID-19 Events from Social Media

+Given a tweet, annotators are asked to first identify whether it contains a relevant event, then highlight the text spans of answers that correspond to a list of pre-defined questions for each event type in Table \ref{tb:questions}.
+We hire crowd workers on Amazon's Mechanical Turk to annotate our full dataset.
+Each of the 10,000 tweets is annotated by 7 crowd workers in two steps.
+We paid crowd workers \$0.4-0.5 per HIT and gave extra bonuses to annotators with high annotation quality.
+The hourly pay was approximately \$8.55.
+The main portion of our annotation interface is shown in \Cref{fig:example_interface}.

-\begin{enumerate}[leftmargin=*,topsep=2pt,itemsep=0pt,partopsep=2pt,parsep=1pt] \item\textbf{Specific Events.} Some tweets are generic news reports, however, we are more interested in capturing tweets with fine-grained information, especially the self-reporting cases.
-Therefore, we first ask the annotators to decide whether a tweet is regarding an individual or a group of people.\footnote{For {\sc cure \& prevention}, we ask annotators if the tweet describes a cure or prevention for COVID-19.} Annotators proceed to the next step only if they answer yes to this question.
+\newparagraph{Part 1: Event Specificity.} Although tweets have been filtered by keywords for each event type, many of them are generic news reports, such as, \textit{``37\% of those tested under 17 for Coronavirus in California tested positive''}.
+Since we are interested in capturing tweets with detailed information, we first ask the annotators to judge whether a tweet refers to a specific event.
+For example, for tweets about positive tests, we ask the annotators whether a tweet is about an individual or a small group of people testing positive.
+Annotators proceed to the next step only if they answer yes to this question.